 By the time ovulation occurs, only the girl sperm should be left to fertilise the egg.

-Dr Shettles advises that if you wish to conceive a girl, you should avoid intercourse when you have clear, egg-yolk like vaginal mucus, as this is a sure sign of ovulation.
+Dr Shettles advises that if you wish to conceive a girl, you should avoid intercourse when you have clear, egg-white like vaginal mucus, as this is a sure sign of ovulation.

-How To Conceive A Girl Tip #2: The Whelan Method
+How To Conceive A Girl Tip #2: High Tech Options

 How To Conceive A Girl Tip #3: Positions

-You could increase your chance of conceiving a girl by opting the missionary position, which limits the depth of penetration.
+Some methods suggest you could increase your chance of conceiving a girl by opting the missionary position.
+This limits the depth of penetration.

 As a result, this restricts how close to the cervix the sperm are ejaculated.